The foundations of spectral computations via the Solvability Complexity Index hierarchy: Proofs of Theorems on Discrete Spectra

 So we successively choose $\rho$ smaller until we reach $\rho_{n_1}$ such that $\rho_{n_1}/t_{n_1}(\rho_{n_1})<\delta$.
 This is always possible since $\lim_{\rho\downarrow0}t_{n_1}(\rho)=\left\|\tilde{x}_{n_1}\right\|>0$.
 Let $t_{n_1}=t_{n_1}(\rho_{n_1})$, then

 Note that

 Taking square roots and recalling that $D_{f,n_1}(A)\leq c_{n_1}$ and the definition of $D_{f,n_1}$ finishes the proof. \end{proof}

-Note that even in the finite-dimensional case this type of error control is the best possible owing to numerical errors due to round-off and finite precision.
-This method is quick and can easily be efficiently implemented.
+Note that even in the finite-dimensional case, this type of error control is the best possible owing to numerical errors due to round-off and finite precision.
+This method is also efficient.

 \begin{proof}[Proof of Theorem \ref{discrete_dont_now_f}] {\bf Step 1:} $\{\Xi_1^d,\Omega_1^d\}\notin\Delta_3^G$.
 Suppose for a contradiction that $\Gamma_{n_2,n_1}$ is a height two tower solving this problem.
 For this proof we shall use one of the decision problems in \cite{colbrook4} that were proven to have $\mathrm{SCI}_G=3$.
 Let $(\mathcal{M},d)$ be the discrete space $\{0,1\}$, let $\Omega'$ denote the collection of all infinite matrices $\{a_{i,j}\}_{i,j\in\mathbb{N}}$ with entries $a_{i,j}\in\{0,1\}$ and consider the problem function